What Are B2B Demand Generation Services?

 5. 6sense

-6sense uses artificial intelligence to identify accounts showing buying intent before they contact you.
-The platform analyzes anonymous web activity, content consumption, and other signals to score accounts by their likelihood to purchase.
+6sense uses artificial intelligence to identify accounts showing buying intent before those accounts ever contact you or fill out a form.
+The platform analyzes anonymous web activity, content consumption patterns, and other behavioral signals to score accounts by their likelihood to purchase (and to identify where each account sits in its buying journey).

-6sense targets enterprise B2B companies with complex sales cycles.
-The platform requires significant implementation effort and works for organizations with mature ABM programs.
-Pricing follows a freemium model with a free tier providing basic sales intelligence capabilities, plus usage-based data credits for paid plans.
+6sense targets enterprise B2B organizations with complex, multi-stakeholder sales cycles and mature ABM programs.
+The platform requires significant implementation effort and ongoing management from marketing operations teams.
+Pricing follows a freemium model with a free tier providing basic sales intelligence, plus usage-based data credits for paid plans.

 Email campaigns with account-based personalization